 Today, pesto has endless varieties: sun-dried tomato, walnut, vegan, even avocado!
 My new take on pesto is adding one of my favourite super green vegetables: broccoli.

 - Broccoli: The broccoli adds volume and extra nutrition to this vivid, green sauce.

 - Herbs: Basil is the foundation of pesto – it’s where pesto gets most of its flavour, along with the garlic cloves and seasoning.

 - Walnuts: The walnuts provide an added crunch and a boost in protein.

 - Extra virgin olive oil: The olive oil makes the paste into a sauce and adds fat to make it more filling and tasty.

 - Cheese: The cheddar cheese adds a zing to the pesto sauce, and extra parmesan on top completely elevates the flavour.

 - Pasta: I use regular spaghetti in this pasta recipe, but feel free to substitute it with gluten-free pasta!

 - Blanch broccoli in hot water for 5 – 6 minutes.
 Set aside until it cools down completely.

 - Combine all of the pesto ingredients in a food processor and it pulse to form a coarse pesto.

 FAQs Related to Broccoli Pesto Pasta

 Yes!
 Just skip the cheese altogether, or add vegan cheese.

 Yes, much like the vegan option, skip the cheese!
-You can add 1 tbsp of nutritional yeast for a cheesy flavor, but it tastes great either way.
+You can add 1 tablespoon of nutritional yeast for a cheesy flavor, but it tastes great either way.

 To make this Broccoli Pesto Pasta gluten-free, switch the pasta for a gluten-free alternative.
 We are lucky to have so many varieties today: regular gluten-free, lentil pasta, veggie pasta, and edamame pasta, to name a few!

 Fridge: After the food has completely cooled, store in an airtight container for up to 5 days.

 Freezing: I don’t recommend freezing pasta, but the pesto sauce will freeze well!
 Store in an airtight freezer container or freezer bag in the freezer for up to 3 months.